OutSystems/docs-product/src/develop/ui/accessibility/intro.md

 1. Select the Alert pattern, and on the **Properties** tab, in the **Name** field, enter **myAlert**.
 This is now the element identifier.

-2. Open the logic flow that is relevant to the Alert showing on the screen.
+2. Open the logic flow that's relevant to the Alert showing on the screen.

 3. Locate **Logic** > **OutSystemsUI** > **Accessibility** > **SetAccessibilityRole.** Drag the **SetAccessibilityRole** action to the flow.